Posts

 Image

 Welcome to our online travel scrapbook!
 I love to travel, and I love to write about it after we're home so that I can relive it again and again.
 I love the way travel opens my perspectives on the world and the people who live in it.
-I love seeing history come to life.
-I have made a hobby of planning potential trips down to the last detail, most of which I'll never actually take, but even planning them is exciting.
-I also write to help those who may be planning similar trips and want a realistic account.
-I am not a 20-something influencer in a romantic, billowy dress trying to sell the products sponsoring me; I'm just a real-life woman in her 50s who loves to travel!
+I love seeing historic sites in person and the enhanced understanding that provides.
 My sweet mother passed away in October.
 I'm an only child, and it was hard.
 My dad is in excellent health at 87 and doesn't require the level of help she did, so the possibility of travel opened up again.
-I decided that, on her birthday, I could be home and sad, or somewhere fabulous, so I started resea...
+I decided that, on her birthday, I could be home and sad, or somewhere fabulous, so I started researching possibilities.
+Her birthday fell on the first Saturday of my spring break, but I wasn't sure Kevin would be able to take off, and so my first plans were for a solo trip.
+I finally settled on Florence.
+We visited Rome (and Pompeii and Venice) in 2019, and my confidence about navigating Italy was pretty high.
+I planned to tour Florence and either take th...